-Microsoft Teams Link Preview — How It Works & How to Fix It
+Microsoft Teams Link Preview — URL Unfurl Guide & Fix

 When you paste a URL into a Microsoft Teams chat or channel, Teams automatically unfurls it into a rich preview card with a title, description, and image.
-If the preview is missing or wrong, here's how to diagnose and fix it.
+When the URL unfurl doesn't render — or shows the wrong information — the cause is almost always one of a handful of predictable issues, and each has a straightforward fix.

 og:title,og:description,og:image) — the primary source - Twitter Card tags (